rule

 Text 13

-As he so said lived she thus with the devarishi with nothing to fear from anywhere for as long as the penance of the daitya leader was not completed.
+She, like he had said, thus lived with the devarishi, with nothing to fear from any side for as long as the penance of the Daitya leader was not completed.

 As he so said lived she thus with the devarishi with nothing to fear from anywhere for as long as the penance of the daitya leader was not completed.
 (Vedabase)